Catallactic/catallactic-site/blog/2023-08-20-whitepaper/index.md

 * the underlying asset must be <b>Fungible</b>.
 This must be enforced by the design

-The aforementioned requirements must be particularized to every stage of the value chain and to each juridiction, undelying asset and utilities delivered, i.e. there must be a case by case analysis, but also a minimum set of requirements should be defined.
+Additionally, the above requirements must be customized to every stage of the value chain and to each juridiction, undelying asset and utilities delivered, i.e. there must be a case by case analysis, but also a minimum set of requirements should be defined.
 From the list above we can collect the 7 challenges for cryptocommodities adoption in mainstream.

 We will discuss all the requirements that makes up a quality curency in the implementation section.

 ### 6.6.
-The ideal underying asset
+The ideal underlying asset

 The Regression Theorem, first proposed by Ludwig von Mises in his 1912 book The Theory of Money and Credit, states that the value of money can be traced back ("regressed") to its value as a commodity.